jjoony93/jeonssa-HCI/DP4 Lo-fi Prototyping/report.md

 Task | Observation
  --- | ---
 Surprise Offer | 1.
 Customer might feel that they get disadvantage when they fail the challenge (P2, high)<br>2.
 Customer might miss the surprise offer if there is no effective alert (P1, high)<br>3.
 Discount rates are too high (P2, low)<br> 4.
 Wish there are other options not related to direct discount, for example offering cheap free drinks (P1, medium)
 Enroll into waiting list | 5.
-Estimating Waiting time | 6.
+There is no cancel or go back button when in the get-in-line page (P3, high) Estimating Waiting time | 6.
 Wish there is a "view all" button to see all the recommended places at once (P2, P3, medium)<br> 7.
 Wish the map shows all places, not just the selected one (P1, P3, medium)<br> 8.
 I wish there are more options other than arcade center, cafe, and shopping.
 An example might be coin karaoke places.
 (P3, medium)<br> 9.
 Wish there was a stronger alarm that tells user how much time left in case user is not looking at phone (P1, P3, high)<br> 10.
 What is the correlationship between teams remaining and time remaining?
 5minutes per team?
 10minutes per team?
 (P1, P3, high)

 ### Plans for Improvement (order corresponds to the list in table)